-Sage 100 Contractor provides over 1200 in-product reports to enable you to analyze the state of your business from many different perspectives.
-In addition to the information available on reports themselves, you can also "drill down" into the information in most reports' rows and fields.
+Sage 100 Contractor provides over 1,200 in-product reports that can help you to analyze your business from many different perspectives.
+In addition, most reports enable you to "drill down" from the values presented on the report to the underlying information.

-If there is drillable information on that page of the report, your cursor resembles a magnifying glass; otherwise, it remains an arrow.
-When you move the cursor over values on the report, the lens may display a red circle.
-The red circle indicates that you can drill down into that piece of information.
+If there is drillable information on that page of the report, your pointer resembles a magnifying glass.
+When you move the pointer over values on the report, if the lens displays a red circle, you can drill down from that value to the underlying information.